elbatros/-415/README.md

 ### Possible optimization for program?
 - A possbile Optimization is that we can first group the listings by the manaufacturer and then try to match with the product under the same manafaturer, which may decrease the times of searching.
 But this seems impossible when the listings data too big, because we need to read and process by line
-- Another optimization might happen when compare the prefix of strings where we can use the data structure like trie tree (make the prefix comparsion very fast), but this demands for large space if the length of string(product_name) can be very long.
+- Another optimization might happen when comparing the prefix of strings where we can use the data structure like Trie Tree (make the prefix comparsion very efficient), but this demands for large space if the length of string(product_name) can be very long.

 ### Run
 git clone this repository and run main.py with python